 Darien Second-Degree Assault Lawyer

-As defined by Stamford law, Second Degree Assault is constituted as any unwanted physical contact that causes a serious physical injury.
-The use of a dangerous instrument or deadly weapon is not necessary.
-Second Degree Assault can be any type of unwanted contact.
+As defined by Stamford law, second-degree assault is constituted as any unwanted physical contact that causes a serious physical injury.
+The use of a dangerous instrument or deadly weapon is common but not necessary.
+This type of assault can be any type of unwanted contact.

-If accused of this offense, a Darien assault lawyer can be invaluable to planning your defense if you are facing Second Degree Assault charges in Darien.
-A Darien second degree assault lawyer can guide you through planning an appropriate defense towards a desirable outcome for your future.
+If accused of this offense, a Darien assault attorney can be invaluable to planning your defense.
+Contact a Darien second-degree assault lawyer for guidance through every legal step towards a desirable outcome for your future.

 Role of Intent

-The individual alleged of Second Degree Assault has to have intent to be charged, meaning, that the individual intended to cause serious injury to another person.
-The relevance of the word intent is to establish that if the incident in question were an accident it would not rise to the level of Second Degree Assault.
+The individual alleged of second-degree assault has to have intent to be charged, meaning, that the individual intended to cause serious injury to another person.
+The relevance of the word intent is to establish that if the incident in question were an accident it would not rise to this level.

 Prosecution’s Elements of the Crime

 In Darien, the court considers a serious injury to be any broken bone or injury that requires surgery to correct.
 A prosecutor must prove intent and injury.
 Intent is probably the most difficult element for a prosecutor to meet in these cases.
 For example, if an accident caused an injury, the prosecutor would be unable to prove intent.
 Intent speaks to a person’s state of mind at the time of the injury.

 An accident can be a defense that a savvy Darien second-degree assault attorney can use.
 If the alleged victim reports to the court that a serious injury occurred but there are no corroborating medical records to prove the injury, the prosecutor will have a difficult time proving this element.
 They would rely on the evidence, including medical records, pictures, the police report, etc.

 Contact a Darien Second-Degree Assault Attorney for Help Building a Strong Defense